Bigerthan/Fast-Minesweeper-Bot-Python-Playwright/Explanation.md

 - If the amount of unopened cells/boxes equals the number on the cell/box, it flags all unopened cells/boxes.

 #### 2) Difference Logic:
+This function looks for

 #### 3) Two Steps Ahead Logic:
+This function searches connection between 2 cells/boxes which have an unopened cell/box between.
+After that it uses mathematical set logic to solve.

 #### 4) No Unflagged Bomb Left Action:
 This function opens all unopened cells/boxes if all the bombs are found.